 Q: What’s worse than a website manager who doesn’t prepare for a new WordPress release?

 “WordPress” is not breaking your sites.
 WordPress is just fine, and most likely it’s even more stable, a bit quicker, a bit more secure.
 That’s what iterative development does to code.
-The problem is that you hit “Update” with all your outdated and crappy plugins activated.
+The problem is that you hit “Update” with all your outdated plugins activated.

 So here’s a quick run-down of how to update without breaking your sites: